alisdt/python-beginners/source/simple_drawing.rst

     turtle.forward(40)

 (In Noteable you don't need "import turtle" as your turtle has already been created).
-Feel free to make up your own, for example changing the turtle shape in Thonny, or using the ``turtle.right(...)`` and ``turtle.backward(...)`` commands as well.
+Feel free to experiment with these, for example changing the turtle shape in Thonny, or using the ``turtle.right(...)`` and ``turtle.backward(...)`` commands as well.

 Now you can run the code -- in Thonny click |thonny_run|, in Noteable press :kbd:`Shift-Enter`.